stephengold/Maud/README.md

 ## How to build Maud from source

-Maud currently targets
-Version 3.3.2 of jMonkeyEngine.
 You are welcome to use the Engine without installing its Integrated Development Environment (IDE), but I use the IDE, so I tend to assume you will too.